-Universal Jurisdiction Annual Review 2019: overcoming evidentiary challenges though collaboration
+Universal Jurisdiction Annual Review (UJAR) 2019: overcoming evidentiary challenges through collaboration

 TRIAL International is proud to publish its fifth Universal Jurisdiction Annual Review (UJAR).
 Analyzing 60 cases across 16 countries, it proves that universal jurisdiction is a powerful tool to curb impunity.
 In 2018 alone, it brought under scrutiny over 140 suspects of international crimes.